altenwald/ream/docs/protocol.md

 ### PROJECTION DELETE

-it's deleting the projection entries from the persistent storage based on the expression provided:
+It deletes the projection entries from the persistent storage based on the expression provided:

 ```
 C: PROJECTION DELETE users 17